dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T872: Growing up involves establishing personal identity.
+### T872: Developing identity is part of growing up.

 |Support|
 |---|